FusionAuth/fusionauth-containers/README.md

 ### Docker Compose

-The reference [docker-compose.yml](https://raw.githubusercontent.com/FusionAuth/fusionauth-containers/master/docker/fusionauth/docker-compose.yml) defaults to use the database as the User search engine.
+The reference [docker-compose.yml](https://raw.githubusercontent.com/FusionAuth/fusionauth-containers/master/docker/fusionauth/docker-compose.yml) defaults to use the database as the search engine.

 In order to install with Elasticsearch as the User search engine, include the reference  [docker-compose.override.yml](https://raw.githubusercontent.com/FusionAuth/fusionauth-containers/master/docker/fusionauth/docker-compose.override.yml).